How to Praise

 The more specific you can be with your praise, the easier it is for your children to accept the compliment.

 For example if someone says, “You are always so patient with your children,” rather than take in the compliment, you may think of how you yelled at your children just this morning for fighting.

 People are able to take in compliments easier if they are specific to the situation.
 So hearing, “You really kept a calm voice when your children were fighting in the store,” may be easier to internalize.

-Be Descriptive and Let them Know How their Behavior Makes you Feel
+Be Descriptive – Tell Them How their Behavior Makes you Feel

 Other Traits and Behaviors You Can Praise